JoseOmolon/My-Journey-into-Embedded-Systems/README.md

 With IoT, drones, wearables, Smart Consumer Electronics and VR growing fast,  embedded systems sit at the heart of innovation.
 I’m documenting my learning path  as I transition from software to **software + hardware**.

+This repo is my personal **learning blog**, tracking my journey from zero to pro — and maybe inspiring others along the way.
+This is will serve as a prototype to the "BLOG" Style website I will create to highlight this journey and also Serve as my Portfolio.